technakal/notes/programming/java/udacity-nanodegree/security/2_implementing-jwt.md

    a.
 Disable the default security authentication class.
    b.
 Add `bcrypt`.
 4. Configure your controllers.
+5. Create a `SecurityConstants` class, for use with your filters.
-5. Implement an authentication filter to issue JWTS to users sending credentials.
+6. Implement an authentication filter to issue JWTS to users sending credentials.
-6. Implement an authorization filter to validate requests containing JWTS.
+7. Implement an authorization filter to validate requests containing JWTS.
-7. Create a custom implementation of `UserDetailsService` to help Spring Security loading user-specific data in the framework.
+8. Create a custom implementation of `UserDetailsService` to help Spring Security loading user-specific data in the framework.
-8. Extend the `WebSecurityConfigurerAdapter` class to customize the security framework to our needs.
+9. Extend the `WebSecurityConfigurerAdapter` class to customize the security framework to our needs.

 ### Add Dependencies